-While the average shelf life of companies has greatly reduced over the last few decades, there appear to be enduring characteristics that mark out those organisations that deliver sustained high performance over the long term.
+‘Greatness’ can be defined as the ability to deliver sustained high performance over the long term, innovate and adapt at speed to changing circumstances.
 Many researchers have developed models describing the distinguishing features of ‘great’ organisations.
-Although their methodologies and conclusions differ, there are a number of common themes.
-Great companies tend to have:
+Although their methodologies and conclusions differ, there are a number of common themes:

 - A clear purpose and values beyond making money: great companies develop and maintain an aspirational purpose/mission, an economic model of the business and a set of core values and norms of behaviour that are broadly communicated and understood.